softwarehutpl/Kotlin-Koans/README.md

 ### Kotlin Coroutines
 Lessons are split in the following fashion:
-- suspend function - done, more or less // 0a
+- suspend function - done, more or less
-- async builder & deferred work - done, more or less // 0b
+- async builder & deferred work - done, more or less
-- parent job// 0c
+- parent job
-- scope // 0d
+- scope
-- cancellation & timeout // 1a & 1b
+- cancellation & timeout
-- dispatchers - done, more or less // 2
+- dispatchers - done, more or less
-- exceptions in suspend function - done, more or less // 3a
+- exceptions in suspend function - done, more or less
-- exceptions while using async builder - done, more or less // 3b
+- exceptions while using async builder - done, more or less
-- global coroutine exceptions handler - done, more or less // 3c
+- global coroutine exceptions handler - done, more or less
-- starting options - done, more or less // 4
+- starting options - done, more or less
-- flow // 5
+- flow
-- channel // 6
+- channel
-- concurrency problems resolved with single thread context // 7a
+- concurrency problems resolved with single thread context
-- concurrency problems resolved with mutex // 7b
+- concurrency problems resolved with mutex
-- concurrency problems resolved with actor // 7c
+- concurrency problems resolved with actor